siran/writing/books/A New Arithmetic/A New Arithmetic - 003 Rotation and Opposition.md

 U = u^2
 $$

 with $u$ real.
-But the inner value that exposes it can carry orientation.
+But the inner state that exposes it can carry orientation.

 To rotate is to turn.
 To return is to re-turn: the value comes back through a turn in the inner layer.
 The standard mathematical language for this is the